 To me, this is a very important scene.
 It signposts that the Great Tom Baker Comedy Show has come to an end.
 Doctor Who will still be funny, but in a much more sophisticated manner.

 Next, of course, is Meglos.
 This is probably our weakest link in the season.
 Its characters are a bit on the two-dimensional side and some of the expository dialogue feels a little too forced.
 But, by no means, would I call this a bad story.
 Just not quite as good as the other stuff in Eighteen.
 In the end, I still find it all quite entertaining.
 Meglos goes down as my all-time favorite one-time-only villain (https://robtymec.blogspot.com/2018/04/book-of-lists-top-5-one-time-only_28.html).
 It's also another really solidly-written script.
-When Tom Baker is playing the Doctor, Production even seems to let him goof off a bit more, here, than during the rest of the year.
+Admittedly, Meglos has a bit more fun with itself than the rest of the stories of this year.
+Production even lets Tom Baker goof off a bit more.
 But it still never goes too far.

 When Baker portrays Meglos, however, we really see some restraint at work.
 In just about any franchise I've seen, when actors get a chance to play an evil version of their usual character, they tend to really ham it up.
 Tom gives a sinister air to the darker version of himself, but he keeps it pretty low-key.
 Meglos, after all, is trying not to make the Tigellans suspicious.
 So it's only logical that he shouldn't get too wild with it.
 But even when he's letting the facade down and doesn't care anymore about fooling anyone, he still pitches things at the right level .Who fans have always been lucky.
 When we get villains like the Abbot of Amboise or Eleven possessed by the Cyberiad, it's always well-acted.